Temporary Import Car Insurance Spain

 Extension Process

-If the registration process takes longer than 90 days (which can happen due to backlogs at the ITV testing station, Hacienda processing times, or administrative delays), the temporary policy may be extended.
+If the registration process runs beyond the validity of your temporary import plate (which can happen due to backlogs at the ITV testing station, Hacienda processing times, or administrative delays), the cover can be extended in line with a renewed "P" plate.
 You must provide:

 Extensions are assessed on a case-by-case basis and are not automatic.